 “And before any smart-aleck representative asks back, ‘How much is enough?’
 I’ll just let you know that we’re nowhere close,” Mid-Del superintendent Rick Cobb snapped in 2016.
 “I don’t have a number … I don’t have a number.
 You’re lucky I have my nice words.
 Just keep adding, and we’ll tell you when you get there.”

-Former Tahlequah Public Schools Superintendent Lisa Presley was even more unreasonable: “There has never been enough revenue for public education, and there never will be.”
+Former Tahlequah superintendent Lisa Presley was even more unreasonable: “There has never been enough revenue for public education, and there never will be.”

 Prudent financial planning is not smart-alecky.
 Indeed, more lawmakers need to ask the leaders of the education establishment, “How much is enough?”